At a glance

 - Benefits: Full mobile functionality, automatic recurring investments, robo-advisory services (depending on tier)

 Millions of consumers struggle to spend less than they earn.
-Which is why I was excited to learn about Acorns, a saving and investing tool that combines the simplicity and user-friendliness of saving apps such as Digit with the wealth-growing power of robo-advisor platforms such as Betterment and SoFi.
+Enter: Acorns, a saving and investing tool that combines the simplicity and user-friendliness of saving apps such as Digit with the wealth-growing power of robo-advisor platforms such as Betterment and SoFi.

 If you know you could save more if you tried, but you aren’t quite sure how to get started (or how to motivate yourself to get started), take a few minutes out of your day to learn more about Acorns.

 Here’s a rundown of Acorn’s key features, some tips to get more out of the platform, and its biggest advantages and drawbacks.

 At Acorns’ core is a low-friction, hands-off, millennial-friendly taxable investment account (Acorns Invest).